diegobit/PCalc-Hybrid-Layout/README.md

 - numbers, operations, `2nd` and `RPN` have bigger fonts
 - removed some operations I didn't need
 - renamed `bin`, `oct`, `dec` and `hex` to `2`, `8`, `10`, `16`
-- added buttons to manage the clipboard with the same behaviour as the memory
+- added keys to manage the clipboard with the same behaviour as the memory
-- added a button `logᵧx`
+- added a key `logᵧx`
-- added `+¹⁰` (See *Sum 10 times* function) at the place of `+` in 2nd mode
+- added `+¹⁰` and `×¹⁰` (See *Sum 10 times* and *Multiply 10 times* functions) at the place of `+` and `×` in 2nd mode
-- moved most buttons

 #### Issues

-- some buttons are duplicated, one visible only in RPN mode and the other in Algebraic mode due to some limitations in the layout editor (I could edit the layout manually, but...):
+- some keys are duplicated, one visible only in RPN mode and the other in Algebraic mode due to some limitations in the layout editor (I could edit the layout manually, but...):
   - `clip str` (RPN 1st, Alg 1st) / `clip +` (RPN 2nd, Alg 2nd)
   - `clip rec` (RPN 1st, Alg 1st) / `clip -` (RPN 2nd, Alg 2nd)
   - `logᵧx`: RPN and Algebraic use different functions
 - `logᵧx`: the *ᵧ* should be a *y*
-- no `trunc` button for Algebraic mode
-- the `trunc` button hides `x~m` in RPN 2nd mode
 - bad parenthesis and `÷` placement in Algebraic mode

 ## Functions